Frequently Asked Questions

 - Intentionally, knowingly, or recklessly causes bodily injury to another person; or

 2. What Are The Potential Penalties For Assault?

 If you are convicted of assault in Nebraska, the potential penalties you face will depend on whether you are convicted of first, second, or third degree assault.
 First degree assault carries a potential term of imprisonment of 1-50 years while second degree assault carries up to 20 years in prison if convicted.
 Third degree assault could result in up to one year in jail if convicted of a Class I misdemeanor or up to six months for a Class II misdemeanor and/or up to a $1,000 fine for both.

-Like both simple and sexual assault, domestic assault can also be charged in the first, second, or third degree.
+Domestic assault can also be charged in the first, second, or third degree.

 - Domestic assault in the third degree includes the following conduct:

 - Intentionally and knowingly causes bodily injury to his or her intimate partner OR

 - Threatens an intimate partner with imminent bodily injury OR

 - Threatens an intimate partner in a menacing manner.

 - Domestic assault in the second degree occurs if the defendant “intentionally and knowingly causes bodily injury to his or her intimate partner with a dangerous instrument.”